aws/aws-sdk-php/docs/configuration.rst

 =============

-When passing an array of parameters to the first argument of ``Aws\Common\Aws::factory()``, the service builder loads the default ``aws-config.php`` file and merge the array of shared parameters into the default configuration.
+When passing an array of parameters to the first argument of ``Aws\Common\Aws::factory()``, the service builder loads the default ``aws-config.php`` file and merges the array of shared parameters into the default configuration.

 Excerpt from ``src/Aws/Common/Resources/aws-config.php``: